Last updated at 12:39 on 22/02/2018

 For example if the floor areas provided are incorrect you will be required to provide an alternative floor area together with a plan (sketched or architectural) and a schedule of areas.
 Alternatively if you believe that the valuation is incorrect you must submit your lease or other market information.

-Further details relating to supporting information can be found (here)[link?].
+Further details relating to supporting information can be found on the Laois page of our webiste within the various sections under 'Guidelines'.

 What are Additional Items?